DenzelBraithwaite/Vault-of-Knowledge/php.md

 ### **Extracting Data From a Form**

-In almost all cases, when a user fills out the form and presses submit, you want to retrieve that data.
+In almost all cases, when a user fills out the form and presses submit, you want to retrieve that data and store it in a database.

 ```html
 <html>